How to Protect Access Database from Copying? – 10 Ways!

 All in all, through this technique, data values are being modified while preserving the format.

 I recommend you to use this technique for such databases which you are going to use for testing and development.
-As it allows you for preserving the logical structure of the data.
+As it allows you to preserve the logical structure of the data.
 It also ensures that none of your sensitive client information will leak outside the production environment.

 4. Password Protect Your Access Database Front-End

-We all split access database for convenient use and better performance.
-But do you know after Access database splitting which part is the most vulnerable one?
+We all split the access database for convenient use and better performance.
+But do you know, after Access database splitting which part is the most vulnerable one?

 The answer is, the front part of the Access database is the most vulnerable one.
 As it is not very secure and open sensitive information for hackers.

 Just like your back-end database, always keep your front-end encrypted with a password.
-This will prevent prying eyes or any other third party user to achieve complete control over the raw data of your database.
+This will prevent prying eyes or any other third-party user from achieving complete control over the raw data of your database.

 Also, try to set different passwords for the backend and front of your access database.
 Doing so will ultimately protect Access database from copying.